-Mexico City’s used to be known as a rough and tumble town.
+Mexico City used to be known as a rough and tumble town.
 This reputation is quickly changing.
-Mexico City has become a tourist haven and a great place to visit.
-To help make your trip easier, I have put together some of my favorite things to do in Mexico City.
-This list features off the beaten path activities in Mexico City as well as tourist favorites.
+Today’s new Mexico City is a tourist haven and a great place to visit.
+To help you maximize your time, check out some of our favorite (popular and off the beaten path) things to do in Mexico City.
+Pack your bags and let’s travel to “The City of Palaces.”

-This grass wall is located outside the historical downtown restaurant Padrino’s.
+This grass wall is located outside the historic downtown restaurant Padrino’s.
 Later in the day, its almost impossible to get a good picture here – tourists are everywhere.
-But if you come out around 8 am you can have the entire wall for yourself.
+But if you come out around 8 am you can have the entire wall to yourself.

 In addition to visiting the museum, check out the scene outside.
 Locals hang out here and it’s a great place to people watch.

-Right next to the museum you’ll find Central Alameda Park, one of the lungs of this city.
-If you are lucky to visit in spring, as was I enjoy the blooms and check out the beautiful fountains.
+Right next to Palacio De Bella Artes, you’ll find Central Alameda Park, one of the lungs of this city.
+Here, walk along the quiet pathways as you enjoy the blooms and fountains.

-#8.
-Enjoy a Delicious meal at Madero Street
+#9.
+Enjoy a delicious lunch on Madero Street

 #7.
-View the Local Art at Palace of Idurbide
+Check out local art at the Palace of Idurbide

 The Palace of Iturbide is a palatial residence and a free museum.
 Here you can wander galleries and enjoy rotating exhibits of artwork.
-The museums
+The museum

 #6.
-Check out the Architecture in the Palacio Postal and the House of Tiles
+Marvel at the architecture in the Palacio Postal and the House of Tiles

 If you want to send a postcard from Mexico City, the Palacio Postal is the perfect location to do so.

 #5.
-Devour a delicious meal in Cafe De Tacuba
+Dine on fine cruisine in Cafe De Tacuba

 Café De Tacuba is a hundred-year-old restaurant in the middle of the historic district.
-Start your meal with their famous.
-And with the house desert –
+Start your meal with their famous guacamole.
+And finish with the house desert –

 One of the best day trips from Mexico City, Teotihuacan is a huge, ancient complex of well-preserved pyramids, buildings and burial grounds.
 To get here either use public transportation or hire a private driver.
 The complex stretches on for miles.
 Be sure to wear comfortable walking shoes.
-You can hire a private guide at the information desk, or stroll on your own.
+Once you get here you can hire a private guide at the information desk, or explore on your own.
 This area is very hot, and there is almost no shade, so bring sunblock and a water bottle.

-Located in Coyocan, the Blue House was Frida Khalo’s beloved home in Mexico City.
-She created some of her greatest work here.
-The museum preserves personal objects and many works of art created by Ms. Khalo.
+Located in Coyocan neighborhood, the Blue House was Frida Khalo’s beloved home in Mexico City.
+She created some of her most famous paintings here.
+The museum preserves personal objects and many works of art by Ms. Khalo.

 One of Mexico wealthiest districts, Coyocan is full of colorful homes and old shady trees.
 It’s also the location of both Frida Kahlo house and the Trotsky house.
 You’ll find plenty of Insta worthy spots in Coyocan – and much fewer people than in the historic downtown.

 - Everything is cheap!
 A full 4-course dinner will run you about $25 and a metro ride is just .50c.
-Definitely, have cash with you, but most restaurants and shops that cater to tourists will accept credit cards.
-Depending on your travel style you won’t need more than $100 in converted cash with you for a long weekend if you normally pay for meals and larger purchases with credit cards.
+Bring cash with you, but most restaurants and shops that cater to tourists will accept credit cards.

 - Taxis can be iffy and not always safe.
 When you are leaving the airport you can pay for the taxi inside the terminal, this way you get an authorized (safe) taxi.
-After that, I suggest you stick with Uber or the metro, as that’s considered the safer option.
+After that, I suggest you stick with Uber or the metro, both safer options in Mexico City.